mindsandthings/Obsidian_Repo/6. North Star/Develop and document indexing processes.md

 ### How to manually save a set of entries based on search criteria?
 Can I ad hoc add other entries to it?
 #### Macrex
+Think I have to pull it up each time.
+Wonder if I can add bulk add a tag to every entry in group mode.

 #### Cindex